dettus/oledtest/README.md

 Just run sudo ./oledtest.app and watch the display.
 It should show you two alternating bitmaps.
 If it complains about a GPIO pin -1, your sysfs mapping does not work with the OLED hat.
 Then you have to do some rewiring.
 You need to find 7 GPIO pins which are free.

+Or run sudo ./keytest.app and press the buttons.